SAP-samples/hana-import-csv-from-oracle/README.md

 ## Requirements
 * This project was developed and tested using Oracle RDBMS 12c and SAP HANA 2 SPS03.
-* Proper schema privileges must be granted to database users in both platforms.
+* Proper schema privileges must be granted to database users on both platforms.
-* To successfully run this project, the Oracle instance must be configured to allow access to operating system to both create files using UTL_FILE and execute scripts.
+* To successfully run this project, the Oracle instance must be configured to allow access to the operating system to both create files using UTL_FILE and execute scripts.
 * The SSH between the Oracle host and the SAP HANA host must be configured for certificate authentication - passwords must NOT be required.

 Setup and configuration details may be found in the [create-users.txt](src/create-users.txt) file.